 Benefits

 With its powerful immunological properties, breastmilk really is "liquid gold."
-It can be effective in treating infant eczema, dry skin, diaper rash, cradle cap, pink eye, and baby acne and can even reduce the risk of infection (Source: Medela)
+It can help with infant eczema (Source), dry skin, and minor skin irritations.

 Disclaimer: This post contains affiliate links, you can see my disclosure here.